Amniocentesis: What to Expect Before, During, and After

 1. Rest: Take it easy for at least 24 hours.
 Avoid strenuous activities, including heavy lifting or vigorous exercise, to minimize risk.

-2. Monitor Symptoms: Keep an eye out for any unusual signs like heavy bleeding, severe abdominal pain, or fever.
+2. Monitor Symptoms: Keep an eye out for unusual signs like heavy bleeding, severe abdominal pain, or fever.
 If you experience these, contact your healthcare provider immediately.

 After the Procedure: What to Expect

-Hydration is essential, so drink plenty of fluids.
+Stay hydrated and drink plenty of fluids.
 Your doctor will provide specific instructions about when to schedule a follow-up appointment to discuss your results and any further care needed.

 Understanding the Test Results